 So I wondered, where in the world did this saying come from and how did it make it into “Christian” theology?
 I did a quick google search and it seems that a version of this is found all the way back to Ancient Greek times.

-I really like my husbands version of the saying because it is more in lines with Jesus’s teaching.
-My husband said “God helps those who cannot help themselves.”
+I really like this other version of the saying because it is more in lines with Jesus’s teaching.
+It says “God helps those who cannot help themselves.”
 This I completely agree with.
 For when someone came to Jesus on there knees begging for assistance he never turned them away.

 For me personally I think that we are supposed to work hard and try our best.
 This is to mean not be lazy, not waste resources and be good stewards of our gifting.
 It has been the times in my life I fell short despite trying my best that Jesus has meet with me and literally carried me in a spiritual sense but cared for me in a emotional/physical sense through the body of Christ.